-I regularly receive emails from fellow caravan enthusiasts with questions about Dolly 1 and, more recently, Dolly 2.
-Very often, they’ve stumbled across my blog posts — or Pinterest pins — and ask for tips on decorating a caravan.
+I regularly receive emails from fellow caravan enthusiasts (from the UK, all the way to Australia) with questions about Dolly 1 and, more recently, Dolly 2.
+Very often, they’ve stumbled across my DIY caravan blog posts — or Pinterest pins — and ask for tips on decorating a caravan.

 It’s super simple and the look that can be achieved is fabulous.